eramons/techblog/content/post/cozy.md

 ### 4.5 ClusterIssuer

-Issuers (and ClusterIssuers) represent a certificate authority from which signed x509 certificates can be obtained, such as Let’s Encrypt.
+__Issuers__ (and __ClusterIssuers__) represent a certificate authority from which signed x509 certificates can be obtained, such as Let’s Encrypt.
 I needed one ClusterIssuer in order to generate certificates for my cluster with the cert-manager.

-DNS01 solver with acme version 2 is mandatory for issuance of wildcard certificates.
+A DNS01 solver with acme version 2 is mandatory for issuance of wildcard certificates.
 I needed a wildcard certificate to cover all subdomains use by the cozy applications, so I used a DNS01 challenge with an api token provided by Cloudflare.

 ClusterIssuer: [cozy-stack-deployment.yaml](https://github.com/eramons/kubecozy/blob/master/cozy-stack-deployment.yaml)

 ### 4.5 Ingress

+An __Ingress__ manages external access to the services in a cluster, typically HTTP.

 The cozy-ingress will expose our services via the nginx ingres controller installed previously:
 [cozy-ingress-example.yaml](https://github.com/eramons/kubecozy/blob/master/cozy-ingress-example.yaml)